angeloziletti/ai4materials/README.md

 within the NOMAD analytics toolkit (https://nomad-lab.eu/AItutorials) where you do not have to install any software.

-The code of this branch uses functionalities of ai4materials that is currently under development.
+The code is currently under active development.

 ------------------
 ### Installation